Blake Linde

 Where the system breaks

 High-friction follow-up work gets spread across spreadsheets, notes, and browser sessions.
-The clinic knows money is delayed, but the team cannot always see which accounts need attention first or what is blocking them.
+The clinic knows money is delayed, but the team cannot always see which accounts need attention first.

 Reporting and Reconciliation Blind Spots